| | |

 Using research-based methods and resources aligned with the Science of Reading (SOR) is imperative.
 We want to teach these foundational concepts in a way that science shows the brain learns most effectively!

-The 30 tips outlined below support structured literacy instruction and provide practical ways that all primary teachers can implement these best practices!
+The 30 tips outlined below support structured literacy instruction and provide practical ways that all primary teachers can learn and implement these best practices!

 We’d love to hear about your experience using these tips!
 If you have any other tips, please share them with us in the comments below!